GOP senators to block vote on Biden Fed picks - NewsBreak

 “Important questions about Ms. Raskin’s use of the ‘revolving door’ remain unanswered largely because of her repeated disingenuousness with the Committee,” Toomey said.

-“Until basic questions have been adequately addressed, I do not think the Committee should proceed with a vote on Ms. Raskin.”
+“Until basic questions have been adequately addressed, I do not think the Committee should proceed with a vote on Ms. Raskin.”‘Woke up a fiancee’: Simone Biles, Jonathan Owens are engaged

 The Banking committee was scheduled to vote Tuesday on Raskin’s nomination along with four others: Powell’s renomination as Fed chair, Lael Brainard’s nomination to be Fed vice chair, and the nominations of Lisa Cook and Phillip Jefferson to serve as members of the Fed board of governors.